Critical Collapse in Einstein-Gauss-Bonnet Gravity in Five and Six Dimensions: Introduction

 We confirm some of the results in five dimensions \cite{Golod2012}, extend the analysis to six dimensions and obtain some surprising new results in both five and six dimensions.
 For all initial data and choice of parameter $A$ that we examined there exists a critical value $A^{*}$ that separates black hole formation from dispersion.
 As expected, when the horizon forms far from the singularity the GR term dominates and the standard Choptuik critical scaling relation is found.
 Things change as one gets close enough to criticality to enter the region in which the GB terms dominate the dynamics.
 Near criticality the scalar field at the origin oscillates with a constant period $T$ that converges as $(A-A^{*})\to0$ to a value that depends on the GB parameter as previously shown \cite{Golod2012}.
 We find a different relationship between $T$ and the GB parameter than in \cite{Golod2012}, albeit for smaller values of the GB parameter.

 In addition, we explore in detail the scaling in the GB dominated region.
 We find qualitatively different behaviour in five and six dimensions.
 In five dimensions there is evidence for a radius gap: in the supercritical region the radius of the apparent horizon on formation asymptotes to a constant value as criticality is approached from above.
-The maximum value of the Ricci scalar at the origin also appears to approach a constant value as criticality is approached from below.
+The maximum value of the trace of the energy momentum tensor\footnote{In a previous version we referred to $\Tm$ as the "maximum value of the Ricci scalar at the origin".
+In the GR case this is true but not in the EGB case.
+See (2.13) and (2.14) of \cite{Maeda2011} for the relationship between the energy momentum tensor and the curvature invariants in the EGB case.} at the origin, $\Tm$, also appears to approach a constant value as criticality is approached from below.

 In six dimensions, the behaviour is qualitatively different.
-In the GB region the radius of the apparent horizon formation obeys a relationship similar to (\ref{CS}) but with different exponent and period.
-The maximum Ricci scalar also exhibits this same scaling relation with another scaling exponent, and small, but irregular oscillations.
+In the GB region the radius of the apparent horizon formation obeys a relationship similar to (\ref{CS}) but with different exponent and period. $\Tm$ also exhibits this same scaling relation with another scaling exponent, and small, but irregular oscillations.

 The rest of this work is organized as follows.
 In section \ref{EoM} we describe the equations of motion which we derived using Hamiltonian formalism \cite{Taves2012}.
 In section \ref{Numerics and Methods} we discuss the numerical implementation of the solution and describe the general methods used to obtain results.
 In section \ref{Results} we give our results and conclude in section \ref{Conclusion}.